 - Mix in the unflavored gelatin packet with warm water and stir until well combined.
 Let it sit for a minute.
 Stir again.

 - Throw in the yogurt, lemon juice, and condensed milk into the blender and mix well.
 Then, add the gelatin mixture and blend again for one or two minutes.

-- Pour in the yogurt mix on top of the crust and refrigerate overnight or until is fully set (from 4 to 5 hours).
+- Pour in the yogurt mix on top of the crust and refrigerate overnight or until it is fully set (5-6 hours).

-- Decorate the top with fruit like mango, kiwi, or any kind of berries.
+- Decorate the top with fruit like mango, kiwi, and/or berries.